Hernias

 Post- operative Complications

-• Pain in the immediate post-operative period in all cases.
-Analagesics, prescribed by your surgeon, will be required for pain relief.
+- Pain in the immediate post-operative period in all cases.
+Analgesics, prescribed by your surgeon, will be required for pain relief.

 Post-operative Recovery